FenixProtocol/nest-core/docs/integration/nest/Nest_Example_APR_Calculation.md

 ### Available Information

-1. **Total FNX Deposited in the Strategy by Users:** The overall amount of FNX deposited by all users in the strategy.
+1. **Total NEST Deposited in the Strategy by Users:** The overall amount of NEST deposited by all users in the strategy.
-2. **User's FNX Deposited in the Strategy per Epoch:** The amount of FNX deposited by a specific user in the strategy for a given epoch.
+2. **User's NEST Deposited in the Strategy per Epoch:** The amount of NEST deposited by a specific user in the strategy for a given epoch.
-3. **Rewards in Previous Epochs:** The rewards in FNX distributed among all users in past epochs.
+3. **Rewards in Previous Epochs:** The rewards in NEST distributed among all users in past epochs.
 4. **Incoming Rewards to the Strategy for Users:** The amount of rewards entering the strategy for distribution to users.

 ### Example Calculation

 !!! **Important** This calculation shows how much the APR will be in the case of the same reward for voting as in the previous epoch for the next year.
 For a more accurate calculation, you can use the arithmetic average of the last few epochs.
 Other remuneration or incentives that may be received are not taken into account.
-Only remuneration from voting converted into FNX is taken into account.
+Only remuneration from voting converted into NEST is taken into account.

 To calculate the APR based on the previous week's reward: